 Writing the college application essay is probably the most difficult part of the application process.
 You’re going to want to try several different approaches, and go through a number of different drafts before you settle on a topic.

-In January, the Common Application announced that the 2019-2020 essay prompts will be the same as last year.
+In January, the Common Application announced that the 2021-2022 essay prompts.
 You can find them here, but they aren’t particularly important.
 The last prompt is always: “Share an essay on any topic of your choice.”
 You can write about anything you like.

 The best college essays tell personal stories.
 Start preparing for your essay now by keeping a journal.
 Focus on writing down meaningful anecdotes about your life.